-We urge our students and employees to be aware and take the following precautions to increase their safety both on and off campus:
+We ask our students and employees to be aware and take the following actions to increase their safety both on and off campus:

-- Be sure you can hear what is happening around you (use only use one earbud if listening to music or talking on the phone).
+- Be sure you can hear what is happening around you - don’t use earbuds.

 If you are attacked:

-- Be physically and psychologically prepared to defend yourself.
+- Be prepared to defend yourself and fight back.

-- When faced with danger, stay calm, think rationally, and find a way to escape.
+When faced with danger, stay calm, think, and find a way to escape.

-- Observe as much as you can about the physical characteristics, clothing, and behavior of the assailant(s).
+- Remember as much as you can about how the person looks, clothing, and behavior of the suspect(s).

 This information will be important in the police investigation.

-Whenever a situation is of concern to our campus community, we will notify you.
-Edmonds CC urges anyone who is a victim of any crime to call 911 immediately AND make a report to Campus Security.
+Edmonds CC asks anyone who is a victim of any crime to call 911 immediately AND make a report to Campus Security.

-Victims of any form of sexual assault are encouraged to seek confidential support at the Counseling and Resource Center in Mountlake Terrace Hall 145 (www.edcc.edu/counseling or 425.640.1358).
+Victims of any form are asked to seek confidential support at the Counseling and Resource Center in Mountlake Terrace Hall 145 or call 425.640.1358.

 REMEMBER, if you See Something, Say Something by calling Campus Security 24/7 at 425.754.0154.

-Sign up for Triton Alerts on your mobile device.
+Sign up to receive Triton Alerts on your mobile device.